Search Filters

 -

-Define a search query in the Query field to identify messages you want to match.
-The query should use the standard query syntax.
+Enter a search query in the Query field to identify messages you want to match.
+The query must use the standard query syntax.
+You receive completion suggestions as you type, just like in the standard search bar.

 -